finn-no/tech.finn.no/_posts/2018-04-09-personalized-search.md

     <figcaption style="text-align:center; font-style:italic;">Non-personalized search</figcaption>
 </figure>

-The first and third ad is bought positions, while the rest is sorted by timestamp and the importance of the word chair.<br>
+The first and third ad is bought positions, while the rest is sorted by published time and the importance of the word chair.<br>

 In the fall of 2017, we started experimenting with ways to improve the relevancy sorting.
 First try was by boosting geo distance, ads close to my position would get a higher score.
 But we could not see any positive changes for our product KPIs.
 Then we wanted to try sort by mixing scores from both SOLR and our recommendation system.